slowjams/CLR-via-C-/z10-Properties.md

 t.Rest.Item1.Item1, t.Rest.Item1.Item2);   // note that the last two are not t.Rest.Item1 or t.Rest.Item2
 ```

-Note that `System.Tuple`  were introduced in .NET Framework 4.0 and are classes (whereas the ValueTuple types are structs).
+Note that `System.Tuple`  were introduced in .NET Framework 4.0 and are classes (whereas the `ValueTuple` types are structs).
 Defining tuples as classes was in retrospect considered a mistake: in the typical scenarios in which tuples are used, structs have a slight performance advantage (in that they avoid unnecessary mem‐ory allocations), with almost no downside.
-Hence, when Microsoft added language support for tuples (in C# 7), it ignored the existing Tuple types in favor of the new `ValueTuple`.
-You might still come across the Tuple classes in code written prior to C# 7.
+Hence, when Microsoft added language support for tuples (in C# 7), it ignored the existing `Tuple` types in favor of the new `ValueTuple`.
+You might still come across the old `Tuple` classes shown above in code written prior to C# 7.

 so after C# 7, we don't need static method to create a tuple, so we can do like:
 ```C#